gbevan/atom-drawio/README.md

 # Package to provide embedded Draw.io diagram editing support in Atom

+**2022-11-21 Project archived as no longer using Atom due to it being discontinued by GitHub...**

 Create and edit your draw.io diagrams directly from within the Atom editor.

 This is an early release - please feel free to contribute and improve this